ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 ```

-Once complete, you should see number of files with `.ht2` extension.
-These are
-the index files.
+Once complete, you should see a number of files with `.ht2` extension.
+These are the index files.
 At the mapping step we simply refer to the index.

 #### Hisat2 Mapping ####

-For mapping, each set of reads (forward and reverse or R1 and R2), we set up a
+For mapping, each set of reads (forward and reverse or R1 and R2), we first set up a run_hisast.sh script.
-run script.
 ```
 #!/bin/bash
 set -o xtrace